The Top Food Experiences in Auckland

 Sightseeing and cocktail sampling unite in this small-group walking tour with Unique Tours.
 Join your guide for a bar-hopping experience discovering some of the best-hidden gems that you’d probably otherwise miss.
 The tour includes meeting each bar’s mixologist, sampling cocktails and learning about Auckland’s colonial and volcanic history for your guide.
 Find out more about Unique Tours on Viator and Tripadvisor.

 Location: Tours depart from the ferry building, 99 Quay Street, Auckland Central.

 8. Try Out the Auckland Street Eats

 For foodies on a budget or unashamedly wanting the “street food” experience, there are a wealth of options in Auckland.
-Indulge in Korean-style sweet and savoury pancakes at the No.1 Pancakes food truck near the Auckland Library.
-Try Sri Pinang on Karangahape Road for their cheap and cheerful chicken curry laksa.
-Or stuff yourself silly with a 25-pack of pork, chive and prawn dumplings for under NZ$15 at Love Dumplings on Symonds Street… And the list goes on in our Cheap Eats in Auckland.
+Try Sri Pinang on Karangahape Road for their cheap and cheerful chicken curry laksa, Le Paris French Eatery at Elliott Stables for their savoury buckwheat flour crepes, or Better Burger on Customs Street for, well, damn good burgers.
+And the list goes on in The Top Cheap Eats in Auckland.

 Location: Sri Pinang – 356 Karangahape Road.
 Le Paris French Eatery – 39/41 Elliott Street.
 Better Burger – 22 Customs Street East.

 9. Combine Sailing and Sustenance on an Auckland Harbour Dinner Cruise